[This document is updated regularly. Last updated: May 26, 2020 | 4:15 a.m.]

 - Join a virtual exercise and coaching sessions, including soccer skills training, with local org Play Where You Stay.
 Join via Facebook here and Instagram here.

 - Memphis' Explore Bike Share is offering free bike use.
-Take a ride on EBS through April 19.
+Take a ride on EBS through May 20.(Update!
+Previously April 20)

 - Read this guide to maintaining productivity and health while working from home

 - List of Memphis-based virtual events and experiences

 - Read this list of 50 museums you can tour virtually, including tech and science museums